 How to Calculate the Value of Your Inventory?

-To calculate the value of your inventory, you will need to follow these steps:
+To calculate the value of your inv. you will need to follow these steps:

 - Determine what items you want to include in your inventory.
 This can include raw materials, finished goods, and work-in-progress in your warehouse.